 Let us fix an orientation of ${\mathbb R}^3$ somehow.
 Then there is a canonical choice of orientations of all vanishing cycles defined by such a system of paths, see \S V.1.6 of \cite{APLT}.
 In particular, complex conjugation in ${\mathbb C}^3$ must take the oriented vanishing cycles defined by complex conjugate paths into each other with the coefficient 1 and not $-1$.

 An order of these vanishing cycles can also be canonically defined.
-Specifically, the cycles that vanish at real critical points are listed in ascending order of the corresponding critical values.
+In particular, the cycles that vanish at real critical points are listed first in ascending order of the corresponding critical values.